oracle/docker-images/NoSQL/README.md

 you are using Oracle NoSQL Database Enterprise Edition, please use the appropriate image name.

-Start up KVLite in a Docker container.
+Start up KVLite in a container.
 You must give it a name and provide a hostname.
 Startup of KVLite is the default `CMD` of the image:

 ```shell